fjarri/reikna/doc/source/api/core.rst

         Returns a string with the signature of the computation, containing argument names, types and shapes (in case of arrays).

+    .. py:method:: get_nested_computation(cls)

+        Calls ``cls`` constructor with the same arguments and keywords its own constructor was called.

     The following methods are for overriding by computations inheriting :py:class:`Computation` class.

     .. py:method:: _get_argnames()